-Several of our facilities use renewable electricity (solar and wind) for production: Benicarlo, Hazlet, Jacksonville, Tilburg.
-All of the products made at these facilities are considered low-carbon products and contribute to the transition to a low carbon economy.
+Several of our facilities use 100% renewable electricity (solar and wind) for production: Benicarlo, Carrollton, Hazlet, Haverhill, Jacksonville, Southern Cross Botanicals, Tastepoint - North, Tastepoint - South, and Tilburg.
+All of the products made at these facilities are made with renewable electricity and are thus considered low-carbon products; as such, these contribute to the transition to a low carbon economy.